 Line items on the first invoice were deleted and re-entered again manually

 These are all situations where something “unorderly” has happened.
-In these cases, new invoice will be generated with line items that represent current budget state - ignoring all the invoices that happened before.
+In these cases, a new invoice will be generated with line items that represent the current budget state - ignoring all the invoices that happened before.

-But, we cannot completely ignore the fact that 10 of those hours have already been invoiced.
+However, we cannot completely ignore the fact that 10 of those hours have already been invoiced.

-Amount for invoicing includes the amount from the first invoice you’ve created.
+The amount for invoicing includes the amount from the first invoice you’ve created.
 To put it down to zero one more line item called Amount correction will be created.

 This is when you need to jump in and manually adjust the line items before sending the invoice to the client.

-When manual changes occur on the previous invoices, or if you change the structure of the budget afterwards - Productive will generate an invoice with the current budget state + the “Amount correction” line item that accounts for the amount that has already been invoiced in the past.
+When manual changes occur on the previous invoices, or if you change the structure of the budget afterward - Productive will generate an invoice with the current budget state + the “Amount correction” line item that accounts for the amount that has already been invoiced in the past.